mingshauliu/mingshauliu.github.io/_pages/about.md

 I am a visitor at IAIFI, based at MIT, where I study dark matter using machine learning.
 Previously, I graduated from the University of Cambridge, where I did the undergraduate Mathematical Tripos with Physics and then the Natural Sciences Tripos Part III.
 I wrote my Master's thesis on the classification of bosonic dark matter using geometric effective field theory, based on the origin of the dark matter model's mass.
 I normally teach at the University of Cambridge as a supervisor at DAMTP and the Cavendish Laboratory.

 I previously worked at Cambridge, CERN, and most recently, Harvard with Prof. Argüelles on the constraints of heavy neutral leptons and their implications for the MiniBooNE excess anomaly.
+You can find my cv <a href="https://drive.google.com/file/d/1yO_52jUdUL59S395sFhjv023hTGh47eA/view?usp=sharing">here</a>.

+Outside physics, I enjoy looking at clouds, reading, developing recipes, and struggling to train for a marathon.